vfx-rs/openexr-bind/GOVERNANCE.md

 ## Committers

-Project Committers have merge access on the OpenEXR Bindings GitHub repository and are responsible for approving submissions by Contributors.
+Project Committers have merge access on the openexr-bind GitHub repository and are responsible for approving submissions by Contributors.

 ### Committer Responsibilities